 The reductions in translational speeds; however, are not the same everywhere.
 There are four distinct hurricane regions around the globe and each one is experiencing different rates of slowing.
 Over the past 68 years, the North Atlantic Region has seen a slowdown of six percent, while the Western North Pacific Region, an area that includes southeast Asia, has experienced a slowdown of 20 percent, the most significant of all of the regions.
 Kossin identified a reduction of 15 percent for the nearby Australian Region and the US has seen a slowdown of 17 percent since 1900.

-Although Hurricane Harvey’s and Florence’s behaviors are not directly attributable to climate change, Kossin says storms like these are examples of the increased risks cities face when storms slow down.
+Although Hurricane Harvey’s and Sally’s behaviors are not directly attributable to climate change, Kossin says storms like these are examples of the increased risks cities face when storms slow down.

 Most hurricanes form and are sustained in warm ocean waters of 26°- 32° Celsius (80°- 89° Fahrenheit).
 Those warm temperatures are typically found within an area north and south of the equator.
 Kossin’s research from a 2014 paper in Nature identified a trend of hurricanes traveling beyond their usual ranges – reaching farther north and south.